 If you have more than two weeks in Thailand, perfect!
 You won’t be bored, that’s for sure 🙂 Except for the above list, what to see in such case?

 I mentioned it above – a laid back town surrounded by nature.
 Majority of people I met and who visited Pai loved it.
-Remember about Jikko Harem – check prices and availability.
+Remember about Jikko Harem – you can check prices and availability here.

 You can also consider doing the Mae Hong Son Loop.
-It’s a long and scenic drive well worth your time.
+It’s a long and scenic drive well worth your time if you’re up for renting a car and driving in Thailand.
 I will definitely do it next time I’m around.